zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-06-17】[microsoft / fluentui-system-icons](https://github.com/microsoft/fluentui-system-icons) - Fluent System Icons are a collection of familiar, friendly and modern icons from Microsoft.
 * 【2025-06-13】[xiangechen / chili3d](https://github.com/xiangechen/chili3d) - A web-based 3D CAD application for online model design and editing
 * 【2025-06-13】[FareedKhan-dev / all-rag-techniques](https://github.com/FareedKhan-dev/all-rag-techniques) - Implementation of all RAG techniques in a simpler way
 * 【2025-06-12】[jdepoix / youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
 It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!